miguelleitao/btosg-documentation/README.md

     make manual
     firefox documentation/html/

 Typical users will not find any advantage in cloning or installing the files provided in this **btosg-documentation** repository.
-This **btosg-documentation** repository is only usefull for maintainers of the **btosg** oficial online documentation.
+This **btosg-documentation** repository is only useful for maintainers of the **btosg** official online documentation.